ImYoshiNim/Module2_Create-and-Mint-Token_Buenaventura/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

-The full program can accessed in the .sol file that is included in this repository. (file is named: Buenaventura_myToken.sol)
+The full program can accessed in the .sol file that is included in this repository. (file is named: CMT.sol)

 To compile the code, navigate to the "Solidity Compiler" tab in the left-hand side of the sidebar.
 Ensure the "Compiler" version is set to "0.8.18", and then click the "Compile Name_myToken.sol" button.

 Once the contract has finished compiling, select the "Deploy & Run Transactions" tab located on the sidebar's left side.
-Click "Deploy" after selecting the "My Token - FinalProject.sol" contract from the dropdown menu.
+Click "Deploy" after selecting the "CMT.sol" contract from the dropdown menu.

 ## Authors